JammintaCQ/dig6800-fall24/projects/index.md

 # Aminta Quintero-Jackson
 ## University of Central Florida
 ## PhD Student
-*Aminta is a PhD student focusing in rhetoric and composition in the Texts and Technology Program at the Univesity of Central Florida.
-Her research centers on gender rhetorics, maternity, and social media.*
+*Aminta is a PhD student in the Texts and Technology Doctoral Program at the Univesitiy of Central Florida.
+She writes about and researchers gender, theory, and social media rhetorics.*